There might be affiliate links in this post. If you click on a link and make a purchase, I receive a small commission. Read my disclosure policy here.

 I have to say, that getting booked on other interesting podcasts haven’t been this easy, but I wish they were.
 Here are some other great tips to get booked on great podcasts that have also really helped.

 Once I knew that I was going on and what my topic was, I was pretty comfortable with not over preparing.
 But a big part of this was because I knew the show style and layout pretty well since I had been a regular listener.
 However, some of the other podcasts that I have been a guest on weren’t as easy for me to prepare for.

-There are a lot of great tips that I would love to impart upon you for situations like these, but this article just about sums it up, so I am not going to reinvent the wheel.
+There are a lot of great tips that I would love to impart upon you for situations like these, but this article about podcast guest publicity just about sums it up, so I am not going to reinvent the wheel.

 The Bottom Line

 I did end up making those podcasts work out pretty well in my favor, for myself, my brand and the host.
 At least, I hope I did!
-But being well prepared is critical for making the overall show, and podcast guest experience, beneficial for everybody.
+But being well prepared for a podcast interview is critical for making the overall show, and podcast guest experience, beneficial for everybody.

 After all, the podcast host wants to have a great show with fantastic information and an engaging guest to get their audience excited.
 And we, as podcast guests, want to help boost the podcast ratings while also boosting our brand.

 If this is the direction that effective brand marketing is taking, then count me in.
 So far, I am loving it!